mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > T’ou said, “Why didn’t you ask earlier?”

-Because the last word exists always. [...]
-Completely beyond you understand or you don’t understand.
+Because the last word exists always. *[Unintelligible]* ... completely beyond you understand or you don’t understand.
 Anyway, you should face directly.
-In other words, you should [...] again and again.
+In other words, you should *[unintelligible]* again and again.

 So, that’s why he said, “Why didn’t you ask earlier?”
 The monk answered very honestly:

  > “I didn’t dare to be casual.”